Services for job seekers during the local government pilots

-- If your registration as a customer is transferred from the TE Office to the local government pilot, you will be notified of it either by letter or electronically through the E-services, and you will be contacted about the local pilot in your area.
+If your registration as a customer is transferred from the TE Office to the local government pilot, you will be notified of it either by letter or electronically through the E-services of TE Services, and you will be contacted about the local pilot in your area.
 The TE Office may also provide the information in person.

-- Always register as a job seeker through the TE services' E-services, whether you are a customer in the local government pilot or at a TE Office.
+Always register as a job seeker through the E-services of TE Services, whether you are a customer in the local government pilot or at a TE Office.